Maternity Leave Scheme - Circular Letter 0054/2019 - Chapter 2

-All pregnant teachers, who give birth to a live child, or who reach their 24th week of pregnancy, are entitled to 26 weeks maternity leave and 16 weeks additional unpaid maternity leave.
+All pregnant teachers, who give birth to a living child, or who reach their 24th week of pregnancy, are entitled to 26 weeks maternity leave and 16 weeks additional unpaid maternity leave.
 The teacher may also be entitled to Extended Maternity Leave for Premature Birth ( where applicable).

 Maternity leave will ordinarily begin on such day as the pregnant teacher selects, unless medically certified that the leave should commence on a particular date.
 However, the commencement date must not be later than 2 weeks before the end of the week of the baby's expected birth and four weeks must be taken after the end of the week of the baby's birth.
 For these purposes, Saturday is regarded as the end of the week ( ie: count your weeks commencing on a Sunday and ending on a Saturday)

 If the birth occurs in a week before a teacher has commenced her maternity leave then the maternity leave must commence immediately and the employer must be informed.

 Extended Maternity Leave and Benefit for Premature Birth

 The Maternity Protection Acts, as amended provide for extended Maternity Leave in the case of a premature birth.
 This extended leave is in addition to the 26 weeks paid statutory Maternity Leave.

 Extended Maternity Leave for Premature Birth is the period between the actual date of birth of the premature baby and 2 weeks before the end of the week in which the baby was due.